-The full-time programme will be two years in length and must be completed within five years of commencing the programme.
+The full-time programme will be three years in length and must be completed within five years of commencing the programme.
 The programme consists of 3 Programme Stages and you will be expected to demonstrate achievement of set competencies and outcomes at the end of each Programme Stage to enable progression to the next Programme Stage or to complete the programme, in line with City, University of London assessment regulation requirements.
-In regards to NMC progression, your whole two-year programme consists of one NMC part.
-Overall the NMC requires the programme to be 50% theory (minimum 2300 hours) and 50% practice (minimum 2300 hours) (minimum 4600 hours) total), which includes the theory and practice hours claimed during the RPL process.
+In regards to NMC progression, your whole three programme consists of one NMC part.
+Overall the NMC requires the programme to be 50% theory (minimum 3113 hours) and 50% practice (minimum 3260 hours) (minimum 6373 hours total), which includes the theory and practice hours claimed during the RPL process.
 You must attend 80% of the theory component of the programme.
 You must complete all the practice hours.
 You will have supernumerary status when on placement.
 The theoretical hours of the programme are made up of the University's requirement for students to expend 150 hours of student effort for every 15 credits awarded and an additional number of theory hours allocated based on your ability as a graduate to study independently.
 These additional hours enable you to achieve the Standards of Proficiency for Registered Nurses as required to be nominated for registration by the NMC.

-On completion of Programme Stage 1, you will be able to discuss underlying foundation concepts and principles associated with nursing practice and apply these to your chosen field of nursing practice (Adult), (Children's Nursing), (Mental Health).
+On completion of Programme Stage 1, you will be able to discuss underlying foundation concepts and principles associated with nursing practice and apply these to the Adult and Mental Health fields of nursing practice.
 Successful completion of Programme Stage 1 plus one of the theory modules in Programme Stage 2, allows you to be awarded a Post- Graduate Certificate in Health Studies should you leave the programme.
-However, you will not be eligible to register with the NMC and therefore practise as a nurse care in different contexts.
+However, you will not be eligible to register with the NMC and therefore practise as a nurse

+On completion of Programme Stage 2, you will have built upon your previous knowledge and experience and have developed an ability to deliver person-centred care in different contexts.
 You will have developed skills of enquiry in relation to nursing and nursing practice and developed a variety of approaches to problemsolving as well being able to identify the limitations of your knowledge.
-In Programme Stage 2, your learning will be predominately field specific although there will be cross field seminars and lectures to enhance the integration of physical health and mental health and shared learning between the different fields.
-Successful completion of Programme Stage 2, allows you to be awarded a Post-Graduate Diploma in Health Studies should you leave the programme.
-However, you will not be eligible to register with the NMC and therefore practise as a nurse
+In Programme Stage 2, your learning will be consisting of both field specific and cross field seminars and lectures to enhance the integration of physical health and mental health Successful completion of Programme Stage 2, allows you to be awarded a Post-Graduate Diploma in Health Studies should you leave the programme.
+However, you will not be eligible to register with the NMC and therefore practise as a nurse co-ordinate and lead care delivery across health and social care in both fields of nursing.
+You will have developed techniques for practice, drawing on evidence and research scholarship demonstrating your role as a reflective practitioner.
+Successful completion of Programme Stage 3, allows you to be awarded an MSc in Nursing (RN/ Pre-registration) (Adult and Mental Health) and you will be eligible for dual registration with the NMC and therefore practise as a nurse within both adult and mental health settings.